 It’s not unusual to encounter public (or even paid!) restrooms in South America with no toilet paper.
 This isn’t poor maintenance, in many cases, it’s actually policy.
 (FYI, sometimes the toilet paper is in a shared dispenser outside of the restroom, rather than in stalls)

-Only higher end hotels and AirBnB’s owned by American ex-pats offer facial tissues or kleenexes.
+Only higher-end hotels and AirBnB’s owned by American ex-pats offer facial tissues or kleenexes.
 However, because public restrooms without toilet paper are common, it’s easy to buy pocket-sized tissues near the checkout of most grocery stores.
-When travelng in South America, it’s a good idea to have a stash of tissue paper with you when you venture out.
+When traveling in South America (or traveling in Eastern Europe), it’s a good idea to have a stash of tissue paper with you when you venture out.

-This (the facial tissue part at least) is a place where an old reliable cotton bandana comes in handy.
-Beloved by generations before ours, bandanas make ultra-soft handkerchiefs that clean/sterilize easily and don’t leave microscopic paper fibers in your respiratory system.
+For facial tissue, an old reliable cotton bandana comes in handy.
+Beloved by generations before ours, bandanas make ultra-soft handkerchiefs that sterilize easily, are environmentally friendly, and wont need to be replaced through your trip.

 Although in North America clothes dryers are standard, in most places in South America, dyers only exist in commercial laundrymats.
 If you plan to wash your own clothes you’ll need to plan a way to hang clothing to dry.
 During my travel through Chile, Argentina, and Peru, I took to carrying a ball of twine to use for this purpose, but smarter solutions exist, including stretchy silicone clotheslines starting around $5, that can easily be attached to railings, bunk beds, or chairs to create a place to dry wet clothes.